gtuck/web1430-Course-Docs/index.md

 #### Learning Outcomes / Objectives
 By the end of the course, you should be able to:
-1. Use a professional text editor effectively (VS Code or CodePen alternatives).
+1. Use a professional text editor effectively.
 2. Declare, assign, and transform variables of primitive and reference types.
 3. Apply Boolean logic and comparison operations to control program flow.
 4. Create and manipulate objects, arrays, and nested data structures.